MtnBiker/enphase-edison/Implementation_notes.md

 Turbo Streams introduces a <turbo-stream> element with seven basic actions: append, prepend, replace, update, remove, before, and after.

+Simple Bootstrap navbar.
+Tried Tailwind.
+Was trying for navbar that would highlight current page.
+Seems to require crafted jS.
+Should be a Hotwire way?

 ## ToDo

 Add auto updating